steeleye/recruitment-ext/full-stack/orders-filters-and-listing-backend.md

 ```

 ## API:
-Write an API using Python
+Write an API using Python (use one of the Python framework: FastAPI, Flask or Django)

 ```
 GET /listings?type=BUY&search=Amazon&assetClass=Equity&minOrderSubmitted=2011-10-05T14:48:00.000Z&maxOrderSubmitted=2020-12-05T14:48:00.000Z&minPrice=120&maxPrice=2000&minQuantity=10&axQuantity=2000